cxnull/esp-alarm-assistant/README.md

 ## Hardware
 - An alarm with a siren and an on/off remote control
 - An [M5StickC Plus](https://shop.m5stack.com/products/m5stickc-plus-esp32-pico-mini-iot-development-kit) or other ESP32.
 You can get one [here](https://www.digikey.fr/fr/products/detail/m5stack-technology-co-ltd/K016-H/15771301?utm_medium=email&utm_source=oce&utm_campaign=3314_OCE22RT&utm_content=productdetail_FR&utm_cid=2455007&so=77654399&mkt_tok=MDI4LVNYSy01MDcAAAGGssdqOVJqwROm0PU1SuWvYCzapjFBFw1Lb8uv0_POoFERIHCwqu1031kKeph3oC28WtCSvfbDsEaWA2LanEIs7nHUU1Lz_iwg8LU2JH1x) in France for example.
-If you get another package, you might need an external microphone and likely have to make changes to the source code.
+If you use anything else, you might need an external microphone and might likely have to make changes to the source code.
 - A pair of relays, or optocouplers, or other means to trigger the alarm remote control buttons.
 I used [this kit](https://shop.m5stack.com/products/2-channel-spst-relay-unit) for minimal soldering

 ## Software
+- Home Assistant
 - [The Arduino IDE](https://www.arduino.cc/en/software).
 Follow [these instructions](https://docs.m5stack.com/en/arduino/arduino_development) for setting up the Aruino IDE for use with the M5StickC Plus.
-- Home Assistant
 - An MQTT broker, such as the "Mosquitto broker" add-on for Home Assistant

 # Getting started